deepsight/C2Centipede/README.md

 -s server addresses (direct connection, frp proxy or domain fronted host), you can add as many as you wish (or use -t to use a textfile with newline separated server addresses)
 -f fernet symmetric key as specified on the server component.

+Optionally, you can compile the client for windows using pyinstaller wine pyinstaller.exe --onefile --noconsole c2c_client.py

 2)Generate your meterpreter, empire or other trojan pointing to localhost and the port specified on the -p argument (in this case 2233)